What is Breast Reconstruction?

-With the enhanced techniques in early detection of breast cancer throughout the United States, many women find that they are candidates for lumpectomy and radiation instead of mastectomy.
-Nevertheless, some women still find that their breast cancer may require mastectomy, as determined by their oncologist and surgeon.
+With the enhanced techniques in early detection of breast cancer throughout the United States, many women who are newly facing a breast cancer diagnosis find that they are candidates for lumpectomy and radiation instead of mastectomy.
+Nevertheless, some women still find that the optimal treatment for their breast cancer may require mastectomy, as determined by their oncologist and surgeon.
 For those women, breast reconstruction surgery may be an option both in the immediate setting at the time of mastectomy, or subsequently several months later.
-Breast reconstruction can improve the quality of life of many women by restoring a sense of balance and symmetry, allowing a woman to shed her need for an external prosthesis, and heightening both self-esteem and confidence.
+Breast reconstruction can improve the quality of life of many women by restoring balance and symmetry, allowing a woman to shed her need for an external prosthesis, and heightening both self-esteem and confidence by recovering a sense of completeness and normalcy.

-Breast reconstruction surgery is usually performed in stages and can span across a period of several months.
-There are two categories of reconstruction: implant-based reconstruction and reconstruction using the patient’s own tissue.
+Breast reconstruction surgery can be performed in a single stage or in at least two stages, which can span across a period of several months.
+There are two categories of reconstruction: implant-based reconstruction and reconstruction using the patient’s own tissue (autologous).
 There are many factors and variables to consider in deciding whether to use one’s own tissue to reconstruct breasts or to utilize breast implants.

 Tissue Flap Reconstruction (Autologous Reconstruction)

 A tissue flap procedure uses a woman’s own tissue to reconstruct one or both breasts.
 Also referred to as autologous breast reconstruction, this option utilizes tissue from other parts of the body, such as the abdomen, back, thighs, or buttocks, to build the new breast mound.
-While a reconstructed breast will never exactly mimic a natural breast in appearance or feeling, tissue flap reconstruction typically allows a more natural-looking aesthetic than other reconstruction options.
+While a reconstructed breast will never exactly mimic a natural breast in appearance or feel, tissue flap reconstruction can allow for a more natural-looking breast reconstruction than other reconstruction options.
 Additionally, the resulting breast from a flap procedure can more closely resemble a natural breast in behavior, as breasts formed by a woman’s own tissue typically shrink or grow proportional to an individual’s weight fluctuation.
 Because the flaps used in autologous breast reconstruction require healthy blood vessels for the tissue’s blood supply, some patients may not be optimal candidates for a tissue flap procedure.
 Factors taken into consideration include tobacco use, a history of uncontrolled diabetes, poor blood circulation (vascular disease), or connective tissue diseases.

 Depending on the location of the donor site, tissue flap techniques employed may include: